Alice (American TV series): Series summary

 Polly Holliday left the show to star in her own spin-off series, Flo.
 In the episode airing February 24, 1980, Flo leaves to take a hostess job in Houston.
-On the way to Houston, Flo stops at her hometown Fort Worth, Texas (which she refers to by its moniker "Cowtown").
+On the way to Houston, Flo stops at her hometown, Fort Worth, Texas (which she refers to by its moniker "Cowtown").
 Flo decides to buy and run a failing roadhouse bar there, which she renames Flo's Yellow Rose.
-Polly Holliday never made a guest appearance on Alice after beginning Flo, although flashbacks including Flo were shown in the final episode of Alice.
+Polly Holliday never made a guest appearance on Alice after beginning Flo (flashbacks including Flo were shown in the final episode of Alice).
 Vic Tayback made one guest appearance on Flo.

-Diane Ladd, who received an Academy Award nomination for her portrayal of Flo in the film version joined the cast in 1980 as Isabelle "Belle" Dupree, a hard-edged but kind-hearted woman.
+Diane Ladd, who received an Academy Award nomination for her portrayal of Flo in the film version, joined the cast in 1980 as Isabelle "Belle" Dupree, a hard-edged but kind-hearted woman.
 She had been a waitress of Mel's in the past, during which the two had a romantic relationship.
 Despite Ladd's Golden Globe-winning performance as Belle, the character was not retained for the duration of the series and was replaced early in 1981, the character making one last appearance in which she telephones the diner to inform everyone that she had taken a job as a backup singer in Nashville, Tennessee.
-It has been said that Ladd clashed with her co-stars, and no flashbacks including Belle were shown during the series' final episode.
+Ladd left the $400,000 yearly job, saying it was an amicable and mutual decision, because her character hadn't developed the way she had hoped it would.

 Theatre actress Celia Weston then joined the cast as the good-natured, boisterous truck driver Jolene Hunnicutt, who came from Myrtle Point, South Carolina.
 Jolene arrives as she and her male driving partner are in the midst of an argument over his unwelcome advances, during which she throws and breaks many of Mel's dishes.
 Mel agrees to hire her "temporarily" to work off the cost of the dishes, but she stays until the end of the series.
 Jolene frequently mentions her grandmother, "Granny Gums", who had only three or four teeth.
-Jolene also mentions her distant relative Jefferson Davis "Boss" Hogg, a character from the concurrent CBS series The Dukes of Hazzard.
-In one episode Sorrell Booke guest stars in this role, along with fellow Dukes character Enos (Sonny Shroyer).
+Jolene also mentions her distant relative Jefferson Davis "Boss" Hogg, a character from the concurrent CBS series and fellow Warner Brothers production The Dukes of Hazzard.
+In one episode Sorrell Booke guest stars as Hogg, along with fellow Dukes character Enos (Sonny Shroyer).